scroberts/PyDCC/README.md

 ## PYTHONPATH
-* Set the PYTHONPATH to point to the PyDCC/Config, PyDCC/Secrets, and PyDCC/Library directories
+* Set the PYTHONPATH to point to the PyDCC/Config, PyDCC/Secrets, and PyDCC/Library directories.
+See Python